-Help with special situations, such as a special needs adoption
+Help with unique situations, such as special circumstance adoptions

-This type of employer adoption assistance may be provided in contract with a human resources consulting firm, as companies rarely have someone on staff who is well-versed in the adoption process and adoption professionals.
+A contract with a human resources consulting firm may provide this type of employer adoption assistance, as companies rarely have someone on staff who is well-versed in the adoption process and adoption professionals.

 Financial benefits take different forms, such as:

-A lump sum payment for an adoption, the amount of which will be determined by each employer
+A lump-sum payment for an adoption — the amount of which each employer will determine

 Payment of certain fees related to an adoption

-Typical reimbursement plans cover 80 percent of certain itemized expenses up to an established ceiling (about $4,000 on average).
-Some employers reimburse at a higher rate for adoptions of children with special needs.
+Typical reimbursement plans cover 80% of certain itemized expenses up to an established ceiling (about $4,000 on average).
+Some employers reimburse at a higher rate for adoptions of children with disabilities.

-In many cases, employers are required to grant parental leave to new adoptive parents.
-Federal law requires employers with 50 or more employees to offer both mothers and fathers up to 12 weeks of unpaid leave upon the birth or adoption of a child.
+The Family and Medical Leave Act requires employers with 50 or more employees to offer both mothers and fathers up to 12 weeks of unpaid leave upon the birth or adoption of a child.
 The law ensures that employees have job security and health benefits during the leave period.
-Read about the Family and Medical Leave Act at the U.S. Department of Labor website for more information.

-Eligibility for an employer adoption assistance program may depend on employment status (e.g. full-time versus part-time employees), length of employment or participation in a company-sponsored health plan.
+Eligibility for an employer adoption assistance program may depend on a few factors, such as:

-The type of adoption also can affect the employer-provided adoption benefits.
+The type of adoption can also affect employer-provided adoption benefits.
 For example, some employers do not provide benefits for stepchild adoption.
-Others offer enhanced benefits for the adoption of a child with special needs.
+Others offer enhanced benefits for the adoption of a child with disabilities.